wineee/pywm/README.md

 Check the Python class `PyWM` and c struct `wm_server` for a start, as well as newms `Layout`.

+## BUT WHY PYTHON?????

+when you use a custom configuration DSL, i.e sway/i3/hyprland, you can set values but not do anything creative to get said values.

+With python, you can do lots of complex(or not so complex) and creative things to get values to set.

 ## Install

 you should have no reason to install this, it is installed as a dependency of newm-atha